-- Apply psychological and sociological theories in explaining human behaviors in different
+- Apply psychological and sociological theories in explaining human behaviors in different clinical scenarios.

 - Comprehend the factors that influence health and well being.

 - Promote health and prevent disease by positively influencing the behavior of clients.

 - Determine the individual and community health needs by using valid health information and appropriate evaluative methods.